 Applying for a Degree

-Degrees are granted at the end of Summer, Fall, and Spring Semesters.
+Degrees are granted at the end of summer, fall, and spring semesters.
 Students planning to graduate must request a Graduation Application at the Office of the Registrar one term prior to the term in which the degree is to be completed.
-It is the student’s responsibility to be aware of this requirement, to initiate the request and to sign/return the application on time.
+It is the student’s responsibility to be aware of this requirement, to initiate the request and to return the application on time.

-The undergraduate commencement ceremony is held in June and all graduates (Summer, Fall, and Spring) are invited to participate.
-In recent years, guest seating has been limited to seven tickets per graduate.
+The undergraduate commencement ceremony is held in April or May and all graduates (summer, fall, and spring) are invited to participate.
+Guest seating is limited to seven tickets per graduate.
 Extra tickets will not be available.
 To participate, a student must submit a completed Graduation Application, and meet participation criteria as detailed on the Otterbein website.

 Academic Appeals (Academic Hearing Board)

-Through the Academic Hearing Board, which is a standing committee of the University Senate, an avenue for appealing academic policies is provided all students.
-Details regarding the appeal process are available from the Office of Academic Affairs.
+Through the Academic Hearing Board, which is a standing committee of the University Senate, an avenue for appealing academic policies is provided to all students.
+Details regarding the appeal process are available from the Student Success and Career Development Office.
 Minutes of past Academic Council meetings are on file in the Library.